 Directions

-We found this great little youtube video for honey barbeque sauce, it is simple quick, and easy, check it out.
+We found this great little youtube video for honey barbecue sauce, it is simple quick, and easy, check it out.

 Conclusion